tlverse/tlverse-handbook/05-origami.md

 #### Bootstrap

-The bootstrap cross-validation also consists of randomly selecting samples with replacement for the training set.
+The bootstrap cross-validation also consists of randomly selecting samples, with replacement, for the training set.
 The rest of the samples not picked for the training set are allocated to the validation set.
 This process is then repeated multiple times, generating (at random) new training and validation partitions each time.
 In contract to the Monte Carlo cross-validation, the total number of samples in a training and validation size across folds is not constant.
+We also sample with replacement, hence the same samples can be in multiple training sets.
 The proportion of observations in the validation sets is a random variable, with expectation $\sim 0.368$.

-We illustrate the usage of the Monte Carlo cross-validation with `origami` package below using the function `folds_bootstrap(n, V)`.
+We illustrate the usage of the bootstrap cross-validation with `origami` package below using the function `folds_bootstrap(n, V)`.
 In order to setup `folds_bootstrap(n, V)`, we need:

 1. the total number of samples we want to cross-validate;